Need help with your Rear Window analysis? You’ve come to the right place!

 Context

 A cross between a thriller, a romance, and a comedy, Rear Window is a perfect reflection of American life in the 1950s.
+Real world events occurring at that time hugely influenced the Rear Window themes that Hitchcock centres the film on, so keep this information in mind.

 This is hence why Hitchcock pries into the apartments of different people with different struggles.
 Individual desires and struggles could no longer be put aside to participate in something ‘bigger’ than individual life, like a world war.